 The bright private living/working studios are located in the vicinity, suitable for various “cleaner” disciplines and purposes (such as drawing, collage, photography, digital production, media-art, performance, design, research, literature, arts & crafts, film/video) and are equipped with large working table, chairs, couch, bed, and led panels.
 They feature a private kitchen & bathroom.
 The residents have a steadily growing range of art equipment and tools at their disposal, as well as an extensive library and staff support.

 SomoS’ International Berlin Artist Residency Program offers cultivated, supportive and stimulating surroundings to international visiting artists wishing to realize an artistic project in Berlin.
 The residency, normally completed within three months, is focused on production, experience, critical discourse, networking, and local participation.
 Staying at SomoS, participants will become a part of a thriving artistic community with an active exhibition and event program and will easily and swiftly become well-acquainted with the creative, networked city that is Berlin.

-Residents will be provided with accommodation in furnished living/working studios with access to shared areas of SomoS such as a large fully-equipped kitchen, a big social living space and salon (suitable for screenings or meetings) and office facilities.
+Residents will be provided with accommodation in furnished living/working studios with access to shared areas of SomoS such as a large fully-equipped kitchen, a big social living space and salon and office facilities.

 Donato Del Giudice

 Costs & Funding

 Interested artists/curators/researchers are advised to seek funding well in advance from sponsors/subsidizing organizations.
 Below you will find a list of funding opportunities for scholarships, stipends, fellowships, travel grants etc. which your country offers.
 If selected for a residency, we can provide you with an official declaration of admittance.

 Where artists can find information on residency/research/travel funding:

 Nordic countries (Denmark, Finland, the Faroe Islands, Greenland, Iceland, Norway, Sweden, Åland)